ryangregson01/L4-dissertation/timelog.md

 * *1 hour* Meeting with Kevin.
 Discussed progress on the project.
 * *1 hour* Wrote up minutes after meeting.
 * *3 hours* Updated Notebooks.
 Removed unnecessary output of contents of datasets, starting models and their training loops.

+### 4 Feb 2023
+* *2.5 hours* Reread DISOPRED paper and reannotated the paper as I had a better understanding of it now.
+Wrote a L3 summary (from RMT) to help me review the paper in my background section.

+### 5 Feb 2023
+* *3.5 hours* Reread DISOPRED3 paper and reannotated the paper.
+Wrote a L3 summary about this paper.
+* *1.5 hours* Created Dataset_preprocessing, which separates the downloading and cleaning of data from Disprot and Uniprot.
+Included an easier way to get an updated version of the Disprot dataset.
+Removed these initial preprocessing sections from my other Notebooks.

+## Week 17

+### 6 Feb 2023
+* *2.5 hours* Wrote up background sections about CNNs and proteins.
+* *0.5 hours* Updated Dataset_preprocessing to use json instead of pickle for saving files.
+* *2 hours* Set up [Ray Tune](https://docs.ray.io/en/latest/tune/index.html) with FCN training loop for hyperparameter tuning.
+Only carried out a short experiment with the learning rate.
+* *0.5 hours* Figured out how to generate a PSSM using NCBI's online resource: https://blast.ncbi.nlm.nih.gov/Blast.cgi.

+### 7 Feb 2023
+* *1 hour* Wrote up the background section about IDPs.
+* *2.5 hours* Revised and added written background sections to the dissertation file and updated the bibliography.
+* *0.5 hours* Removed testing of the model to check if it would work in the Django server, from the FCN 1D notebook.
+Created a separate notebook for this test.
+* *1 hour* Updated RNN notebook and experimented using more epochs during training as it did not overfit with just 100 epochs.